Gaming Slang Language Evolution: How Video Games Are Shaping Modern Communication

 The mechanism: Gaming terms spread through Twitch, YouTube Gaming, and Discord before reaching broader platforms like TikTok or Twitter.

 Example: "Ratio" (when replies exceed likes, indicating disagreement) originated in Twitter gaming discourse but gained mainstream use through gaming meme culture.
+Its journey from gaming-specific to universal took roughly 8 weeks.

 Stage 3: Semantic Evolution